Two-point conversion

-In gridiron football, a two-point conversion, two-point convert, or two-point attempt is a play a team attempts instead of kicking a one-point conversion immediately after it scores a touchdown.
+In gridiron football, a two-point conversion, two-point convert, two-point try, or two-point attempt is a play a team attempts instead of kicking a one-point conversion immediately after it scores a touchdown.
 In a two-point conversion attempt, the team that just scored must run a play from scrimmage close to the opponent's goal line and advance the ball across the goal line in the same manner as if it were scoring a touchdown.
 If the team succeeds, it earns two points in addition to the six points for the touchdown, for a total of eight points.
 If the team fails, no additional points are earned.

 Conversion attempts are untimed plays in American football, and in the Canadian game they are untimed in the final three minutes of each half.
-If any time remains in the half, the team that scored the touchdown will proceed to a kickoff after their conversion attempt.
+If any time remains in the half, the team that scored the touchdown proceeds to a kickoff after their conversion attempt.

-To attempt the two-point conversion, the team that just scored must run a scrimmage from the 5-yard line in amateur Canadian football, 3-yard line in professional Canadian football, 3-yard line in amateur American football, or 2-yard line in professional American football.
+To attempt the two-point conversion, the team that just scored runs a scrimmage from the 5-yard line in amateur Canadian football, 3-yard line in professional Canadian football, 3-yard line in amateur American football, or 2-yard line in professional American football.
 In professional American football, there is a small dash to denote the line of scrimmage for a two-point conversion; it was also, until 2014, the line of scrimmage for a point-after kick ("extra point").

-Various sources estimate the success rate of a two-point conversion to be between 40% and 55%, significantly lower than that of the one-point conversion (which has a 90% to 95% success rate in the NFL), although, because of the higher value, a higher expected value is achieved through the two-point conversion than the extra point.
+Various sources estimate the success rate of a two-point conversion to be between 40% and 55%, significantly lower than that of the one-point conversion (which has a 90% to 95% success rate in the NFL).

+Teams most often attempt a two-point conversion when two points are significantly more valuable than one, such as when they are losing by two points late in the game.

-A defense two-point conversion occurs when, during an offense extra point attempt, the defense gains possession of the ball and returns it to the other end zone.
+A defensive two-point conversion occurs when, during an extra point attempt, the defense gains possession of the ball and returns it to the other end zone.